 Treatment for menopause

-Several therapies that help to manage menopause symptoms including:
+Therapies that help to manage menopause symptoms include:

 Hormone therapy (HT)

 HT involves the taking a combination of the female hormones estrogen and progesterone during perimenopause and menopause.
 HT is most commonly prescribed in pill form.
 However, estrogen can also be given by using skin patches and vaginal creams.

 The decision to start using these hormones should be made only after you and your healthcare provider discuss the risks and benefits.